-- Developing a Transportation Management Plan for the UIPA jurisdictional area - Developing staff and agency capacity to become a sustainable development and transportation resource center and - Developing partnerships and strategies with West Coast ports relatively lower level of effort.
+Developing a Transportation

+Management Plan for the UIPA

+jurisdictional area

+Developing staff and agency

+capacity to become a sustainable

+development and transportation

+resource center and

+Developing partnerships and

+strategies with West Coast ports

+Some of these strategies can be implemented and yield results in the short or medium term, while others will require implementation to occur over a relatively longer term.
+The framework in Figure 6 is used to recommend varying timelines for strategy implementation.
+Foundational strategies can progress in the short term, enabling UIPA and its stakeholders to achieve them with a relatively lower level of effort.
 Meanwhile, enterprise strategies require a relatively higher investment in time and effort, but they enable UIPA and stakeholders to continue implementing the foundational strategies while positioning them for acting on optimized strategies in the future.
 Finally, optimized strategies require the highest level of effort and coordination among UIPA and stakeholders.
 The recommended prioritized strategies are summarized in Figure 7.
-More detail on these strategies can be found in the Final Report.
+More detail on these strategies can be found in the Report Findings and Recommendations.